ambientkit/ambient/DEPLOYMENT.md

 If you don't have the Azure CLI installed, you can either [install it](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) or run it from a container.
 You can skip the next few steps if you already have the Azure CLI installed.

-To run the Azure CLI from a docker container, first paste this into your .bash_profile to act as an alias:
+To run the Azure CLI from a docker container, first paste this into your .bash_profile or .bashrc to act as an alias (if using a shell other than bash, you will need to convert to the equivalent for your shell):

 ```bash
 az() {